moonrayspex/moonrayspex.github.io/content/projects/creations/lake_explorer.md

 ---
 title: "Lake Explorer for Peterborough and the Kawarthas"
-date: 2022-07-20T20:25:14-04:00
+date: 2022-07-22T19:25:14-04:00
 featured: true
-description: "Set of Esri-based tools for understanding lake bathymetry and water quality indicators for Kawartha Conservation.
-Scope of project is lakes in Peterborough and the Kawarthas.
-Designed for general and citizen-scientist users."
+description: "Set of Esri-based website and tools for understanding lake bathymetry and water quality indicators for lakes within Peterborough and the Kawarthas."
 tags: ["cartography","ArcGIS Pro","bathymetry", "3D", "data collection", "Survey123"]
 image: "/img/LakeExplorer1.JPG"